USEPA/RAQSAPI/cran-comments.Rmd

 # cran-comments for RAQSAPI
 ## RAQSAPI 2.0.5
   *RAQSAPI 2.0.4 was not published on CRAN.
+  - Moved to the httr2 backend, removed httr, and jsonlite as dependencies, also imports desc (no longer suggest).
   - There is an issue with curl connecting to the AQS Datamart API, on windows platforms, as a temporary fix, RAQSAPI will default to using the Schannel curl backend.